2011 F.C. New York season

 The 2011 F.C.
-New York season will be the club's third year of existence, as well as their inaugural season of playing professional soccer.
+New York season was the club's third year of existence, as well as their inaugural season of playing professional soccer.
 New York will be playing in the USL Professional Division, the third-tier of American soccer.

-It is expected that, in addition to USL Pro, the club will participate in the 2011 U.S. Open Cup for the first time, as well.
-However, U.S. Soccer has yet to make an announcement on team allocations for the Open Cup tournament.
+The club also participated in the 2011 U.S. Open Cup for the first time and made it to the third round, where they were eliminated by the New York Red Bulls.

 Review

 April

 F.C.
 New York played their first ever match on the evening of April 9, 2011, against Orlando City.
 FCNY's away match ended in disaster, losing 3–0 to the Lions.

 May

 On May 23, FCNY's head coach, Matt Weston, resigned as head coach of the club.
 He was replaced by assistant, Paul Shaw.
 Shaw is to serve as interim head coach for the remainder of the 2011 season.